 The Clarke Quay alley opened on the other side over a bridge on to the Clark Quay Riverside.
-The harbor is home to several small and medium-sized cruise boats waiting to take tourists around for a tour to Singapore along the Singapore River.
+The harbor is home to several small and medium sized cruise boats waiting to take tourists around for a tour to Singapore along the Singapore River.

-Boating and Sight Seeing on Singapore River Cruise:
+Boating and Sight Seeing:

 The boat ride services and river safaris are generally hop-on hop-off services with pit stops close to the sightseeing spots.
 The tour operator will have two or more boats which will be moving at intervals along the same route, so one need not worry about being left behind.
-If you feel you want to take more time at a particular site, you can hop-off at that stop and come back after some time.
+If you feel you want to take more time at a particular sight, you can hop-off at that stop and come back after some time.
 The trick is to just ask at the stop about the timings of the next ferry.

 Our Boarding Experience: